WWE Spoilers: Major Title Change Takes Place At NXT Tapings

 Adam Cole was the only member of The Undisputed Era to leave TakeOver with a belt as he retained over Johnny Gargano.
 Their match was quite an excellent end to the evening as it was two-out-of-three falls with multiple stipulations added throughout.

-It is hard to deny that The Undisputed Era is strong, but they are most certainly one of the most dominant factions in all of wrestling.
-They’re truly one of the greatest stables to ever grace NXT and it would be smart for WWE to bring them up to the main roster as a group.
+It is hard to deny that The Undisputed Era is strong, and they are most certainly one of the most dominant factions in all of wrestling.
+They’re truly one of the greatest stables to ever grace NXT, and it would be smart for WWE to bring them up to the main roster as a group.
 Breaking them up wouldn’t hurt their talent, but it would surely kill the great momentum they’ve built up over their time together.